healthykitchen101/healthykitchen101.com/water-filters/reviews/best/brita-vs-pur.md

 Affordable and has decent capacity to boot, this pitcher is the most popular among PUR’s offerings.

-If the 7-cup capacity is a bit too low, the company also has an 11-cup version.
-Aside from enlarged volume, this pitcher also has a **digital LED filter indicator**.
-When the filter’s service life has run its course, the light will start blinking.
-Of course, all of this comes with some extra costs.

 #### Faucet-Mounted Filters

 PUR’s offerings in the faucet-mount filter department are noticeably more innovative than Brita.
 While Brita has two models with only very minor differences between one another, PUR has a richer selection of models as well as clear price/feature tiers.